LouisCharlesC/safe/README.md

 * Lockable object: an object that exhibits the BasicLockable interface: lock() and unlock().
 Examples are std::mutex and std::recursive_mutex.
 * Safe object: Combines a value object and a lockable object.
 Expose the value object through a simple and expressive interface.
 * Lock object: an object that manages a lockable object.
 Examples are std::lock_guard and std::unique_lock.
-* Access object: a Lock object that also gives access to the value object.
+* Access object: a Lock object that also gives pointer-like access to the value object.
 * Access mode: read-write or read-only.
 Access objects can be created with read-write or read-only behavior.
-Read-only Access objects are especially useful to enforce the read-only nature of shared_mutex (c++17) and shared_lock (c++14).
+Read-only Access objects are especially useful to enforce the read-only nature of std::shared_mutex*es* (c++17) and std::shared_lock*s* (c++14).
 ## Main features:
 ### 1. Safety and clarity
 #### Get your code right
-No more naked sensitive variables, no more locking the wrong mutex, no more mistaken access outside the safety of a locked mutex.
+No more naked shared variables, no more locking the wrong mutex, no more mistaken access outside the safety of a locked mutex.
 #### Hide those ugly details
-No more mutexes, no more locks, no more mutable (ever used a mutex within a const-qualified member function ?).
+No more plain mutexes lying around, no more locks, no more mutable (ever used a member mutex varible within a const-qualified member function ?).
 ### 2. Choose any lockable and lock that fit your needs
 The Safe class is templated on the lockable object: use std::mutex, std::shared_mutex (c++17), name it!
 The Access class is templated on the lock object: use std::lock_guard, boost::shared_lock_guard, anything you want!